-I,("Source Individual"), the undersi in Cedar Falls Community School District Policy/Regulation No. 40 potentially infectious material provided the source of this exp posure.
-Exposed employees include the following person(s): I understand that the Cedar Falls Community School District is re immunodeficiency virus (HIV), hepatitis B virus (HBV), and hep employee is exposed to the blood or other potentially infectious memployee(s) of the Cedar Falls Community School District has been material and that testing for HIV, HBV, and HCV infectivity is requ that the test to detect whether I have HIV antibodies is not completel In addition, I understand that the results of these tests may be ma personnel responsible for the care and treatment of the exposed employee(s) and to others in accordance with applicable law (including understand that I may revoke my authorization to disclose the test re Cedar Falls Community School District has taken action in reliance ce thereon.
+I, ("Source Individual"), the undersigned, was involved in an Exposure Incident as described in Cedar Falls Community School District Policy/Regulation No. 402.9, on , 20.
+My blood or other potentially infectious material provided the source of this exposure.
+Exposed employees include the following person(s):

+I understand that the Cedar Falls Community School District is required by law to attempt to obtain consent for human immunodeficiency virus (HIV), hepatitis B virus (HBV), and hepatitis C virus (HCV) infectivity testing each time an employee is exposed to the blood or other potentially infectious material of any individual.
+I further understand that an employee(s) of the Cedar Falls Community School District has been exposed to my blood or other potentially infectious material and that testing for HIV, HBV, and HCV infectivity is requested to be conducted as soon as feasible.
+I recognize that the test to detect whether I have HIV antibodies is not completely reliable, and follow-up tests may be required.

+In addition, I understand that the results of these tests may be made available to the exposed employee(s), and medical personnel responsible for the care and treatment of the exposed employee(s), for the medical benefit of the exposed employee(s) and to others in accordance with applicable law (including the Cedar Falls Community School District).
+I further understand that I may revoke my authorization to disclose the test results at any time in writing, except to the extent that the Cedar Falls Community School District has taken action in reliance thereon.
 I recognize that such information may be potentially subject to redisclosure by the recipients.

-Based on the above understandings, I hereby voluntarily consent to testing for HIV.
-HBV, and HCV in connection with the Exposure Incident.
-I also hereby authorize the disclosure of the resu the recipients described above, which authorization shall expire procedures in connection with the Exposure Incident.
-I release the C Cedar Falls Community School District from any and all liability in connection with such testing and/or disclosure.
-I have read this Bloodborne Pathogens Source Individual Conser nt, Authorization for Disclosure, and Release form, I understand its terms, and I have freely and voluntarily signed this do cument.
-Signature of Source Individual or Legal Representative Date Name and Relationship of Legal Representative (if any): value and relationship of Legal representative (if any).
-I have reviewed this Bloodborne Pathogens Source Individual Conse refuse my consent for testing and authorization for disclosure of testing and authorization for the state of the st employees who were exposed to my blood or other potentially infect their potential for contracting the diseases described in this form. lous material will have limited information to determine then potential for confidenting the diseases described in this form.
-Signature of Source Individual or Legal Representative Date Signature of Source marriagn of Legal Representative Duto Name and Relationship of Legal Representative (if any):
+Based on the above understandings, I hereby voluntarily consent to testing for HIV, HBV, and HCV in connection with the Exposure Incident.
+I also hereby authorize the disclosure of the results of these tests, specifically including the HIV test, to the recipients described above, which authorization shall expire upon the conclusion of the evaluation and follow-up procedures in connection with the Exposure Incident.
+I release the Cedar Falls Community School District from any and all liability in connection with such testing and/or disclosure.

+I have read this Bloodborne Pathogens Source Individual Consent, Authorization for Disclosure, and Release form, I understand its terms, and I have freely and voluntarily signed this document.

+Signature of Source Individual or Legal Representative

+I have reviewed this Bloodborne Pathogens Source Individual Consent, Authorization for Disclosure, and Release form, and refuse my consent for testing and authorization for disclosure of test results.
+I understand that by refusing to do so, those employees who were exposed to my blood or other potentially infectious material will have limited information to determine their potential for contracting the diseases described in this form.

+Signature of Source Individual or Legal Representative

+Form HD-147 (Rev 7/2019)

-Equal Employment Opportunity/Affirmative Action (401.2)
+Equal Employment Opportunity (401.2)